LArSoft/larsoft.github.io/wiki/UpdateAllTags.md

 -   This is not yet the official build, the official build needs to be made from a checked out tag

-Merge changes with the master branch and tag(#Merge-changes-with-the-master-branch-and-tag)
+Merge changes with the master branch and tag
 ----------------------------------------------------------------------------------------------

 -   \~/larsoft/laradmin/build\_tools/tagLAr tag v1\_00\_06